 So, okay.
 You can’t have everybody clobbering the VPN from home, but a massive organizational shift to cloud-native apps and perimeter-less security isn’t going to happen by the end of next sprint.

-That’s where desktop-as-a service (DaaS) providers like Amazon Workspaces and Azure’s Windows Virtual Desktops come in.
-Instead of your users logging into a VDI environment hosted in your corporate data center, you can deliver a similar experience to them using the cloud provider’s infrastructure.
+That’s where desktop-as-a service (DaaS) providers like Amazon Workspaces and Azure Virtual Desktop come in.
+Instead of your users logging into an environment hosted in your corporate data center, you can deliver a similar experience to them using the cloud provider’s infrastructure (VDI).

 The cloud desktops let you treat end-user devices — which at this point may well be personal laptops — pretty much as unprivileged dumb terminals.
 IT can still control what lives on the cloud workspace, right down to the antivirus and the certs.
 But this time, the scaling and hardware management isn’t your problem.
 If somebody’s BYO device dies, no worries about backups — it’s all in the cloud.